Welcome to

 against one thing or another and especially against the 'establishment'

+or status quo.
 Impervious - Fluxus as an idea is